Anger Issues Test ‘Reality Check’

 Anger Management Tips for after your have finished the Anger Issue Quiz

 5 Anger Management Tips to Help You and Your Partner Stay Calm and Abuse-Free

 1. Resist negatively judging your partner.
 Seek positive ways to interpret your partner’s behavior, so you will be less upset or not upset at all with what he or she has done.

 2. Don’t keep a score.
 When you are upset with something your partner has done, “forgive and forget.”
 Don’t hold on to your negative judgment about your partner and angry feelings and use them as fuel to feed additional negative thoughts.
 This will only lead to additional anger and escalated conflict — you and your entire family will then suffer the consequences.

 3. Be humble.
 Don’t react angrily when things don’t go your way.
 In essence, anger is trying to force things to be different than they are.
 Anger is an aggressive emotion to try and “force” things to be the way you want them to be.
 Whatever the situation is, try to accept as much as you can.
 “Acceptance” will eliminate anger and this will lead to peace and harmony with your partner.

 4. Share and Negotiate.
 If there is something your partner does that you cannot “accept” as recommended above — and perhaps for a good reason — calmly and respectfully share your thoughts and when appropriate, negotiate a solution agreeable to both of you.

 5. Stay calm.
 If you become angry, stop talking.
 Do something else until you calm down.
 When you are angry everyone around you is hurt including you, and the point you are trying to make is lost in the flood of negative emotions.
 Only try to explain yourself or get what you want when you are calm!

-When you follow these anger prevention guidelines, this will be a miraculous tonic to improve the peace and harmony in every relationship and avoid the accusation that you are an abuser!
+Following these anger prevention guidelines, will be a miraculous tonic to improve the peace and harmony in all of your relationships, and avoid the accusation that you are an abuser!